fokhrul2029/React-with-LWS/README.md

 # React.js

-- Branch: lesson-4
+- Branch: lesson-5
-- Prerequistes

-## Prerequistes to start React.js
-- HTML
-- CSS
-- JS (intermediate)
-- Mordarn Js
-- Fundamental concept of React.js
-- Virtual-DOM (To undarstand How to work virtual-DOM)
+- JSX and Rendering Elements
+- Search on Google to know more about that or watch 5 number video of the Playlist

 ## Getting Started